nf-core/phaseimpute/docs/usage.md

 ### Structure

-The samplesheet can have as many columns as you desire, however, there is a strict requirement for at least 3 columns to match those defined in the table below.
+The samplesheet can have as many columns as you desire.
+However, there is a strict requirement for at least 3 columns to match those defined in the table below.

 A final samplesheet file may look something like the one below.
 This is for 6 samples.